Chettinad Vidyashram

 students attending its primary, high, and higher secondary classes.

 Annual events

 Maithri

 Maithri is a biennial cultural festival hosted by Chettinad Vidyashram.
-It is one among the largest school cultural in South India with a budget of ₹10-20 lakh allocated.It is conducted once in two years.
+It is one among the largest school cultural in South India with a budget of ₹5-6 lakh allocated.It is conducted once in two years.

+Ampersand

+Ampersand is a yearly debate competition hosted by Chettinad Vidyashram, usually taking place in the month of June.